battan40/romcom/README.md

 ---
-Title: RomCom - Not All Pairs Mate For Life
+Title: RomCom - Not All Pairs Mate for Life
 ---

-## Learning Goals Remain
+## My Learning Goals Remain

 ([x]) * Write clean, DRY JavaScript for the variables          needed.
 *I would like to learn how to make it more dynamic and DRY with less variables.*